neil-gallagher/directed-spectrum/README.md

         density matrix.
 'AR' fits an autoregressive model to the data.
         Defaults to 'Wilson'.
 **`order` : int or 'aic', optional**
         Autoregressive model order.
-If 'aic', used Akaike Information Criterion to automatically determine model order.
+If 'aic', uses Akaike Information Criterion (AIC) to automatically determine one model order for all epochs.
+If 'multi-aic', uses AIC to deterimine different model orders for each epoch individually.
 Used only when estimator is 'AR'.
-Defaults to 'aic'.
+Defaults to 'multi-aic'.
 **`max_ord` : int, optional**
         Maximum autoregressive model order.
 Only used when estimator is 'AR' and order is 'aic'.
 Default is 50.